 The Grip They Offer

 An important thing to consider for sim racing socks is the amount of grip that they offer.
-Shoes obviously offer the most grip for your pedals, but if you want to stick with socks, you will want to go for a set that offer some grip on the soles.
+Shoes obviously offer the most grip for your pedals, but if you want to stick with socks, you might want to go for a set that offer some grip on the soles.
 This helps to avoid accidental slips off the pedals, which can prove to be disastrous in a racing situation.

 You may wish to opt for socks with rubber grips on the soles, or just on the ball of the foot instead.
 There are some options that offer stickier grips, while for certain driving techniques, such as heel-toe, you may wish instead to still have some slip so that you can easily move your foot across both pedals.
 Once again, this will come down to personal preference.